deployo/deployo.github.io/content/blog/dokku-on-linode.md

 slug: install-and-manage-dokku-on-linode
 ---

+Dokku is a Heroku-like "docker-powered PaaS that helps you build and manage the lifecycle of applications", as it says on its GitHub page.
+It has a simmilar git-centric interface for running and managing your applications.

 I will show you how to install and use Dokku on a Linode instance.
 I will be using [Deployo](https://deployo.me) to manage the server but you can also just SSH into the server and execute the same commands.

 First you need to create a Linode instance.
 Go to [linode.com](https://www.linode.com/?r=a353c3bb9c2ebc925fe7a565fb81cb5a2378120f) and create an account if you do not already have one.
 When you login you will be taken to your linode manager view where you will be offered to create a linode instance.